jeffhb60/bear_cowboy_ninja/README.md

 # Bear Cowboy Ninja Game

-This is a simple command-line game implemented in Python where a user plays against the CPU.
-The game is inspired by "Rock, Paper, Scissors" but with a fun twist: the choices are **Bear**, **Cowboy**, and **Ninja**.
-The game tracks the scores of both the user and the CPU until the user decides to stop playing.
+This is a simple graphical game implemented in Python using the tkinter library, where a user plays against the CPU.
+The game is inspired by "Rock, Paper, Scissors," but with a fun twist: the choices are Bear, Cowboy, and Ninja.
+The game keeps track of user wins, CPU wins, and ties, and provides a final score summary when the user chooses to exit.

 ## Table of Contents